Ketryx Documentation

 Deliverable: Software Design Specification, Software Item Specification configuration item

-The detailed software architecture design (i.e., the detailed design) is developed using the Software Item Specification configuration item and is developed and managed in the connected issue/task management platform.
+The detailed software architecture design (i.e., the detailed design) is developed using the Software Item Specification configuration item and is developed and managed in the connected work item/task management platform.

 5.5.5.
 Software Unit Implementation and Verification